vikfroberg/cv/README.md

 ### Carvanro
 *February 2016 - present*

-Startup focused on building a ride sharing platform.
-Targeted for people commuting from and to work in Iran.
+Startup focused on building a ride sharing platform targeted for people commuting from and to work in Iran.

 - Lead the development of our Android application written in React Native.
-Worked on the offline supprt, push notifications and general architecture.
+Worked on the offline support, push notifications and general architecture.
 We used [Rx](https://github.com/reactivex/rxjs) extensivly for handling complex asynchronous data fetching.
 - Lead the development of our web application written in React.
 I was responsible for the development of our styleguide and reusable components library.

 ### Consultant
 *June 2015 - February 2016*

-Worked as a consultant helping different clients including Volvo CE, IHM Business School, Lindholmen and Ebeco.
+Worked as a consultant helping clients including Volvo CE, IHM Business School, Lindholmen and Ebeco.

 - Lead the development of a commenting system similar to Facebook's written